-What is SI Joint Dysfunction
+Symptoms of SI Joint Dysfunction

-When the SI joint is out of balance, pain can often be felt in the lower back and/or hip.
-The pain may be sharp, stabbing or dull, can be felt on one or both sides of the body, and can radiate into the groin as well as down the back of the leg.
-Pain can increase upon activity that puts pressure on these joints such as when rising from a seated position, walking up a hill, sitting or walking for long periods as well as twisting or bending.
+When the SI joint is out of balance, pain can often be felt in the lower back or hip.
+The pain can be felt on one or both sides of the body and radiate into the groin and down the back of the leg.
+Pain can increase upon the activity that puts pressure on these joints, such as when rising from a seated position, walking up a hill, sitting or walking for extended periods, and twisting or bending.

 The following exercises are designed to provide stabilization and increase the strength of the pelvic, glutes, and core muscles.
-Stop immediately if you experience an increase in pain and check with your physical therapist before initiating an exercise program.
-If the joint is experiencing hypomobility, manual physical therapy must be performed prior to exercise in order to correct the underlying disorder.
+Stop immediately if you experience increased pain, and check with your physical therapist before initiating an exercise program.
+If the joint is experiencing hypomobility, manual physical therapy must be performed before exercise to correct the underlying disorder.

-Perform the following exercises on a comfortable surface such as a yoga mat.
+Perform the following exercises on a comfortable surface, such as a yoga mat.
 Soreness is not uncommon and should subside with rest.
 Your physical therapist may recommend applying intermittent ice and moist heat for 15 minutes each before and after exercising.
-Always warm-up before exercising by walking or bicycling for 5 to 10 minutes.
+Always warm up before exercising by walking or bicycling for 5 to 10 minutes.
 Focus on keeping your core muscles contracted as you perform these exercises.

-Ball Squeezes with Knees Flexed to 90 degrees in Supine Position
+1. Ball Squeezes in Supine Position

-Clam Shell Exercises in Supine Position
+2. Clam Shell Exercises in Supine Position

-Simultaneous Alternating Hip Flexion and Hip Extension Isometrics
+3. Simultaneous Alternating Hip Flexion and Hip Extension Isometrics

-Isometric exercises involve extended muscle contractions in which specific muscle groups remain contracted for a specific amount of time.
+Isometric exercises involve extended muscle contractions in which specific muscle groups remain contracted for a specific time.
 These types of exercises limit potential joint injury.
-This is a standing exercise that will require a chair or exercise bar for balance.
+This standing exercise will require a chair or exercise bar for balance.
 Lift one leg to 90 degrees at the hip and knee.
 Your thigh will be parallel to the floor.
 Hold for 10 to 30 seconds.
-Now slowly lift that same leg straight back behind you, keeping it as straight as possible.
+Slowly lift that same leg back behind you, keeping it as straight as possible.